zer0cache/matic-docs/docs/pos/heimdall/modules/chainmanager.md

 ---
 id: chainmanager
 title: Chain Manager
-description: "Module that provides all necessary dependencies."
+description: Module that provides all necessary dependencies
 keywords:
   - docs
   - matic
+  - chain manager
+  - module
+  - heimdall
 image: https://matic.network/banners/matic-network-16x9.png
 ---

-## Overview
+# Chain Manager

-This document specifies an overview of the chain manager module of Heimdall
+This document specifies an overview of the chain manager module of Heimdall.

-This module provides all necessary dependencies like `contract-addresses`, `bor_chain_id,` and `tx_confirmation_time`.
+The **chain manager** module provides all necessary dependencies like `contract-addresses`, `bor_chain_id,` and `tx_confirmation_time`.
 Other parameters can be added to this later on.

 Params are updated through the `gov` module.